Djokovic beats Sinner and Centre Court crowd to advance to Wimbledon final

 “I feel 36 is the new 26, I guess,” Djokovic said.
 “It feels good.”

-Sinner is the one who hit serves at up to 132 mph and pounded one fault that clanged against the speed readout board in a corner of the arena with such force it sounded as if he might have broken the thing.
-Of more concern to Sinner: It was followed by another fault in a service game he dropped to trail 2-1 in the second set.
+Sinner is the one who hit serves at up to 212km/h and pounded one fault that clanged against the speed readout board in a corner of the arena with such force it sounded as if he might have broken the thing.
+Of more concern to Sinner: it was followed by another fault in a service game he dropped to trail 2-1 in the second set.

 In truth, talented as Sinner is, he didn’t really generate any more frustration for Djokovic than chair umpire Richard Haigh did.